toshi-search/toshi-search.github.io/index.md

 ---
 # **State**
 Currently Toshi is an experimental full text search engine written in Rust and based on top of [Tantivy](https://github.com/tantivy-search/tantivy).
-Toshi is in a fluxy state right now so it's not recommended to use in production right now, but being built on top of the Rust programming language gives Toshi native speed and memory safety not found in other full text search engines.
+Toshi is in a fluxy state right now so it's not recommended to use in production. (unless you are brave) Despite this, being built on top of the Rust programming language gives Toshi native speed and memory safety that is not found in other full text search engines.
 (Not to mention not having to deal with GC.)

 # **Example**
 ```bash